 Quick Self-Care Tips

-• 1Be gentle with hair (avoid tight styles)
+• 1Be gentle with hair - avoid harsh treatments

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.